mekise/speed-the-arxiv/README.md

 # speed-the-arxiv
 It is common practice to read the Arxiv periodically, checking the same sections, the same keywords, and the same authors.
 For this reason, I have written this Python script.
 Together with a little HTML, it checks the latest on the Arxiv based on sections, keywords and authors of choice.
-These keys are stored as txt file and reused everytime you run the script.
-It uses Flask to query the Arxiv API and it shows the results in a no-fuss HTML page.
+These keys are stored in the config.yaml file and reused everytime you run the script.
+Some additional parameters in the file let you personalize the search criteria.
+The script uses Flask to query the Arxiv API and it shows the results in a no-fuss HTML page.
 It includes collapsible abstracts and links to the articles.
-In addition, it checks and associate the Scirates to each article (using the Python pkg Scirate).</p>
+If needed, it checks and associate the Scirates to each article (using the Python pkg Scirate).</p>
 How to use it:
 1. Clone the repo or download
-2. Change the keys in keys.txt.
-Do NOT insert spaces around the commas between entries and do NOT change the template.
+2. Change the keys and/or parameters in the config.yaml file
 3. Run "python speedthearxiv.py" in the terminal

 Dependencies: